MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -HostHeader
-Specifies the host header binding for this IIS web site.
+Specifies the host header binding for this IIS website.
-A host header binding allows multiple IIS web sites to share the same port number.
+A host header binding allows multiple IIS websites to share the same port number.
-Web requests sent to a shared port number are routed to the correct IIS web site based on the value of the HTTP host header sent by the client.
+Web requests sent to a shared port number are routed to the correct IIS website based on the value of the HTTP host header sent by the client.

-If no host header binding is specified, then all web requests sent to this port number will be routed to this IIS web site unless another IIS web site has a host header binding that matches the HTTP host header sent by the client.
+If no host header binding is specified, then all web requests sent to this port number will be routed to this IIS website unless another IIS website has a host header binding that matches the HTTP host header sent by the client.

 ```yaml
 Type: String